Wuhan: Schools and universities

 Huazhong University of Science and Technology (HUST), located in the Optics Valley of China near East Lake, is a Project 985 and Class A Double First Class University.
 HUST manages Wuhan National Laboratories for Opto-electronics (WNLO), which is one of the five national laboratories in China.
 HUST is also one of four Chinese universities eligible to run the national laboratory and the national major science and technology infrastructure.
 Founded in 1953 as Huazhong Institute of Technology, it combined with three other universities (including former Tongji Medical University founded in 1907) in 2000 to form the new HUST, and has 42 schools and departments covering 12 comprehensive disciplines.
 HUST has 12 Fellows of Chinese Academy of Sciences and 17 Fellows of Chinese Academy of Engineering.
-As of 2022, the U.S. News' 2023 U.S. News & World Report ranked HUST 109th in the world, 15th in Asia and 6th in China, while the Academic Ranking of World Universities ranked the university 96th in the world, 14th in Asia and 8th in China.
+As of 2025, the U.S. News' 2025 U.S. News & World Report ranked HUST #91 in the world, while the Academic Ranking of World Universities ranked the university #73 in the world, 13th in Asia and 8th in China.
 More than 2,000 international students from 120 countries pursue degrees at HUST.

-Wuhan University is another Project 985 and Class A Double First Class University, which was ranked the 194th by the 2023 QS World University Rankings and 173rd by the 2023 Times Higher Education; established in 1893, the old Wuhan University absorbed three other schools (two of them being its spin-offs since the 1950s) in 2000 to become a university with 36 schools in 6 faculties.
+Wuhan University is another Project 985 and Class A Double First Class University, which was ranked #81 in the world, #15 in Asia and 8th in China by the 2025 Academic Ranking of World Universities and 90th in the world and 17th in Asia by the U.S. News & World Report, while it was ranked the 134th by the 2025 Times Higher Education; established in 1893, the old Wuhan University absorbed three other schools (two of them being its spin-offs since the 1950s) in 2000 to become a university with 36 schools in 6 faculties.
 Since the 1950s it has received international students from more than 109 countries.